 In working with youth experiencing homelessness we find ourselves introducing new services on an as-needed basis to meet the needs of the diverse population we serve.
 Working with our partners, we can create flexible programs to meet the unique needs of our youth.

 Covenant House Georgia (CHGA) Executive Director Dr. Alieizoria Redd and Morris Brown College (MBC) President Dr. Kevin James have come together to develop an innovative program to address the gap in educational opportunity for youth facing homelessness and trafficking in our community.
-This program is supported by the Community Foundation for Greater Atlanta via a grant from Eldon Wayne Williamson Scholarship Fund.
+This program is supported by the Community Foundation for Greater Atlanta via a grant from Eldon Wayne Williamson Scholarship Fund and Community Foundation of Greater Atlanta.

 Dr. James learned a population of his students were experiencing homelessness and began to seek stable housing solutions in the community, leading him to CHGA.
 We provide housing and supportive services for young people experiencing homelessness and escaping trafficking through a continuum of programs that emphasize the individual’s personal goals and vision for their future.